Appendix D. Miscellaneous Functions

 Domestic Notices and International Notices are submitted to and processed through Mission Support Services, Policy, Publications and Administration via 9-ATOR-HQ-PubGrp@faa.gov.
 Cutoff dates and requirements for Domestic notices are found at https://www.faa.gov/air_traffic/publications/domesticnotices/.
 For International Notices refer to https://www.faa.gov/air_traffic/publications/internationalnotices/

-3-1-2.
-FDC PRESIDENTIAL, SPECIAL SECURITY INSTRUCTIONS, OR EMERGENCY AIR TRAFFIC RULES TFRs
+D-2.
+FDC PRESIDENTIAL, SPECIAL SECURITY INSTRUCTIONS, OR EMERGENCY AIR TRAFFIC RULES TFR

+a.
+Upon receipt of these messages, the watch supervisor, controller-in-charge (CIC), or designated lead specialist (DLS) at the designated flight service station must ensure that the NOTAM is received at each of the remaining facilities.

 b.
-Upon receipt of these messages, the watch supervisor at the designated flight service station must ensure that the NOTAM is received at each of the remaining facilities.
-The designated facility must send notification within 15 minutes by receipt message to “KDZZNAXX.”
-The receipt message must include:

-e.
-The watch supervisor of the designated flight service station must be responsible for:
+The watch supervisor, CIC, or DLS of the designated flight service station must be responsible for:

 1. Logging the Presidential, Special Security Instructions, or Emergency Air Traffic Rules FDC NOTAM in the facility log.